 About

-Statement about my work
+Statement about my current work

-Brief Bio
+Brief Bio and Formative Lessons

 I was born in Wisconsin, spent my formative years in Tucson, Arizona, traveled and lived abroad for 14 years, and currently live in Colorado.
 Along with a lifetime of painting, I studied small mammals in the southwestern US and Mexico, wrote AI software, worked on cruise ships, and was a psychology professor.
 I have exhibited paintings and sculptures in Colorado, New York, California, Oregon, and in Germany.
-The Sonoran Desert of Arizona influenced my outlook on life and art.

 Please click here for my CV.